stephlj/Traces/README.md

 #Single-Molecule FRET Analysis Code#

-This is a software suite designed to calculate FRET-versus-time traces from a standard prism TIRF-based single-molecule FRET microscopy setup.
+This is a software suite designed to calculate FRET-versus-time traces from a standard prism-based TIRF single molecule FRET microscopy setup.
 The most current version of this suite can be found at [GitHub.com](https://github.com/stephlj/smFRETcode).
 It can be run as a stand-alone analysis suite, but it is written as modularly as possible in the hopes that it can be adapted fairly easily for other microscopy setups and acquisition software.
 A limited number of setup-specific parameters can be changed in the smFRETsetup file, but it is highly likely that you will need to modify at least some parts of this code (for example, the file loading function, unless images from your camera are saved the same way ours are; see the accompanying manual for more details).
 The included manual discusses some additional options for customizing this suite to suit your particular needs.

 The general outline of the analysis workflow is: (1) Calculate a map that correlates pixels in the acceptor channel image to pixels in the donor channel image, as these will never be perfectly aligned in an smFRET setup.
 Or, load an old one.
 (2) Find fluorescent spots in a movie or set of movies and allow the user to scroll through intensity-versus-time traces for each spot, and then save good traces for further analysis later.

 More information (including detailed derivations of, for example, the channel mapping linear algebra) can be found in the documentation/manual  that accompanies this repository.

 I would be very grateful if you would [open an issue](http://www.youtube.com/watch?v=TJlYiMp8FuY) if you find bugs in the code or find it doesn't work well with your data.
 Also, a port of parts or all of this software to Python (rather than Matlab), or some other freely available language, would be a great help to the scientific community.

+##Why use this software?##

+There were three driving factors for us to develop our own software rather than use something already available ...

 ##System Requirements##